JasonHoku/eden-performance-boost-research/ReadMe.md

 ;  Filtering: "appdriven", "pointsampled", "bilinear", "linearmip", "trilinear" ;             or the integer value of an anisotropic filtering level (1-16)

+=============================================

+And make the next settings look like this.
 DisableAndPassThru                  = false

-VideoCard                           = internal3D
+VideoCard                           = geforce_fx_5700_ultra
 VRAM                                = 1024

-=============================================

-That last line there is what you want to edit to push your VRAM past what the old .exe offers.
-Make it into this for 4GB:
+Filtering                           = 2
+DisableMipmapping                   = false

-VRAM                                = 4096
+Resolution                          = max_qhd

+* Note :

+For the VRAM setting, this will be dependent upon your graphics card VRAM amount.
+Higher is not necessarily better (It may take some experimenting or knowledge for this setting to find what works best for you)

 ========================================